FAQ - How do you enhance audio and video files?

 Rapidly moving scenes are a common problem.
 Whether that motion is from a hand held camera, dash camera or pan-tilt-zoom camera, we use military grade filters to stabilize and enhance shaky video so it becomes easier to watch.
 We also have exclusive filters to correct for camera aging, motion blur and focus issues (examples).
 We regularly donate our resources to help Innocence projects and law enforcement shine a brighter light on justice.

 HOW WE CLARIFY AND RESTORE YOUR MEDIA FILES

 (applied as needed)

 NOTE: Salt and Pepper noise are pixels (screen dots) with dramatically different luminance (brightness) from their adjacent pixels.
 This noise may even vary in hue (color) and is common among inexpensive cameras and under illuminated scenes.
 These poison pixels are repaired by using information adaptively derived from previous and later video frames (time analysis).
 Gaussian noise is more subtle and represents a more predictable shift in luminance and hue.
 Again, adaptive time analysis is used in restoration along with the understanding that, in summation, these deviations will approximate a normal distribution (the Central limit theorem).
-Adaptive filtering is a non-destructive "Clarification" process. as with all clarification methods, processing requires extensive time and computing power.

 Have a question or suggestion?
 Contact us